Pere Gratacós

-Pere Gratacós Boix (born 14 February 1958) is a Spanish retired football central defender and manager.
+Pere Gratacós Boix (born 14 February 1958) is a Spanish former professional football central defender and manager.

 Playing career

 Born in Besalú, Girona, Catalonia, Gratacós arrived at FC Barcelona's youth system in 1974 at the age of 16, going to play for several of its youth teams.
 He made his professional debut with Real Valladolid in the 1979–80 season, on loan, helping to a Segunda División promotion and returning to spend a further three years with Barças reserves, where he was awarded team captaincy.

 Gratacós appeared in five official games with Barcelona's first team, but never in La Liga, leaving in 1983 and joining fellow top-division club CA Osasuna, only making two appearances in his first year in the top flight and none whatsoever in the second.
 In the 1985 off-season, he returned to his native region and signed for UE Figueres of Segunda División B, helping to an immediate promotion to the second tier.

 Gratacós was first-choice for Figueres during his eight-year spell, when healthy – he started in all but seven of the league matches he appeared in.
 After suffering relegation in 1993, he retired from football aged 35.